The ultimate guide to kitesurfing in Sicily

 Easy to get to, cheap, a lot of sun, and great food.
 The Stagnone meets many requirements, and I haven’t even mentioned the constant wind and flat water.

-Probably the best spot in Europe in terms of Kitesurfing.
-Not for wave lovers, but if you like to progress in your career as a beginner or freestyle, this is the time.
+Probably Sicily us the best spot in Europe in terms of Kitesurfing.
+It may not be the best for wave lovers, but if you like to progress in your career as a beginner or freestyle, this is the spot